Lambert-Nguyen/cosmo-management/docs/implementation/CLOUDINARY_MIGRATION_COMPREHENSIVE_REVIEW.md

 ---

-*This comprehensive review demonstrates that the Aristay photo upload system is production-ready with enterprise security.
+*This comprehensive review demonstrates that the Cosmo photo upload system is production-ready with enterprise security.
 Your agent's feedback was accurate and valuable - all critical Django 5.x compatibility issues have been resolved.
 The Cloudinary migration provides significant performance benefits while preserving all existing security measures and maintaining zero-risk rollback capability through feature flags.*